| |

 This will hide any untidy loose ends and be hidden underneath the pom pom.

-Push the pom pom down a little to hide the knot and your tassel charm should be ready to attach to your bag.
+Push the pom pom down a little to hide the knot, and your tassel charm should be ready to attach to your bag.

 crochet bag easy

-Share your work with us…
+Could you share your work with us?

-If you enjoyed making the pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+I’d love to see yours on Instagram, be sure to tag me @handylittleme.

-If you are on Facebook, stop over to the handylittleme Facebook group and share a photo!
+If you are on Facebook, stop over to the handylittleme Facebook group and share a photo.

 I’d love to see your work!